AndySomogyi/sbmlsolver/wrappers/Python/doc/using_roadrunner.rst

   import roadrunner
   roadrunner.RoadRunner.plot = my_plot

-Now, whenever the ``RoadRunner.plot`` method is called, your plot function will be the one that is invoked.
+Now, whenever the :meth:`~RoadRunner.plot()` method is called, your plot function will be the one that is invoked.